mariyahendriksen/ecir23-object-centric-vs-scene-centric-CMR/README.md

-# ecir-23-reproducibility
+# Object-centric vs. Scene-centric Cross-modal Retrieval

-This is the PyTorch code repository for the paper "Scene-centric vs. Object-centric Cross-modal Retrieval" submitted to ECIR 2023 reproducibility track.
+This repository contains the code used for the experiments in "Object-centric vs. Scene-centric Cross-modal Retrieval" published at ECIR 2023.

 First off, install the dependancies:
 ```bash